biHealthyLab/lab-www/src/members/laetitia.md

 ### Educational Background

 Laetitia Jeancolas is a former student of Ecole Normale Supérieure where she attended a selective program in fundamental physics and received a Master of Science degree in cognitive science.
 In 2019, she obtained her PhD in signal processing at Télécom SudParis (Paris-Saclay University), in collaboration with ICM.
-She received the "Best PhD" award of the Futur&Ruptures Program by the Fondation Mines Télécom, along with several other awards during her PhD.
+She received the *Best PhD award* of the Futur & Ruptures Program by the Fondation Mines Télécom, along with several other awards during her PhD.

 ### Professional background